 California SR-22 Car Insurance Laws

-Why Do You Need SR-22 Insurance in California?
+Why Do I Need SR-22 Insurance in California?

-How Long Do You Need an SR-22 in California?
+How Long Do I Need an SR-22 in California?

 California SR-22 Rules

-- Insurers can drop you: After filing an SR-22, your current insurer may cancel your policy or refuse to renew it, requiring you to find a new provider.
+- Insurers' policies: After an SR-22 filing, your current insurer may cancel or refuse to renew your policy, requiring you to find a new provider.

 How to Get SR-22 Car Insurance in California

-Drivers in California with serious violations, such as reckless driving or driving without a license, must file an SR-22.
-Failing to do so can result in additional penalties, including the suspension of your license.
-Follow these steps to file an SR-22 in California:
+Drivers with serious violations, like driving without a license or reckless driving, must file an SR-22 in California.
+Failing to do so can lead to penalties, including license suspension.
+Here are the steps to file an SR-22:

 - 1